Tsvetelin-Crimson/Barnacle-Blog/README.md

 # Barnacle-Blog
 This is a blog for games I'm making for a school assignment.

+# How to run the project
+You will need 2 consoles open on the base of the project (where this file is) On one console run: npm start.
+This will run the frontend aka Angular.
+On the second console run: npm startBE.
+This will run the backedn (Node.js in this case)

+The route for he front end is http://localhost:4200/.
+For the backend is http://localhost:3000/
+TODO: Add endpoints file

+# DEV STUFF WILL BE REMOVED BEFORE FINISHING THE PROJECT

 # BarnacleBlog

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.